Mr-Tooley/MrTooley/README.md

 - Git based versioning of single tools
 - Tool isolation, not only for elevated user execution
 - ui, cli and then a web frontend
-- User auth at most for web frontend.
+- User auth at least for web frontend.
 - Unified simple widgets and helpers for data access to be used in ui, cli and web.
 - Integrity checks